PAN001/QuickNote/README.md

   * Anything should be encoded when transimitting through http protocol.
 4. Synchronization mechanism needs to be improved:
   * Each time, only the changed note/notebook should be synchronized rather than "alldata".
+5. For the Windows version:
+  * The file management part cannot fit the screen perfectly.
+  * There is an unknown scroll bar outside the note.

 # Bugs
 1. When copying the shared note to user's own notebook.